dbpsmath/cdn/README.md

 # DBPsMath CDN

-As 3kh0 once said, "skidding gets you nothing"

 # How to use
 This CDN uses githack, so all you need to do is change the folder/file path.